jaderabbit/personal-boundaries/README.md

 - I will not be part of a relationship where my emotional needs are invalidated
 - I will not be involved with anyone who mistreats people or animals.
 If I see them doing so I will raise it immediately.
 - When I meet someone new, I will continue to create space to meet new people and persue new friendships, relationships and interests
-- I will reserve some spaces for myself and for my relationships with those besides my partner.
+- I will reserve some spaces for myself and for my relationships with those besides my partners.
 For examples, I will have Women in ML events where only the group attends.
-Another example: I will create space to spend time with my family without my partner sometimes.
+Another example: I will create space to spend time with my family without my partners.
 - I will not make assumptions about what people are thinking and feeling and will instead ask
 - I will not take on someone's else problems as if they are my own.
 I will instead provide advice or ideas when asked for.
 And I will ask if ideas are welcome before offering.
 I will not take on the anxiety of their problems as if it were my own.
 Instead I will focus on listening.
 I will provide support (helping remove obstacles) or providing small gestures of kindness so they know that I am there and to break up their stress.
 I will NOT sort out their problems FOR them.
 - It is unacceptable for someone to be make me feel guilty about my past sexual relationships